 Data that identifies you

-The content and features you use in our services, the pages you visit on our website, page response times, how long you stay on our pages.
+This can include the content you access and features you use on our services, the pages you visit on our website, page response times, and how long you stay on our pages.

-Tracking use of features, completing feedback surveys, mapping our website traffic.
+Your data may be used for tracking the use of our products, completing feedback surveys, and mapping our website traffic.